znhoughton/Noisy-Channel-Iterated-Learning/Write-up/CogSci Writeup/CogSci-Writeup.knit.md

 Indeed, there is evidence that our processing system does take noise into account.
 For example, @ganongPhoneticCategorizationAuditory1980 found that people will process a non-word as being a word under noisy conditions.
 Additionally, @feltyMisperceptionsSpokenWords demonstrated that when listeners do misperceive a word, the word that they believe to have heard tends to be higher frequency than the target word.
 Further, @keshevNoisyBetterRare2021 found that in Arabic, readers will even process ambiguous subject/object relative clauses as the more frequent interpretation, even if this interpretation compromises subject-verb agreement.
 These results taken together suggests that misperceptions may sometimes actually be a consequence of noisy-channel processing [though see @ferreiraGoodEnoughApproach2007 for an alternative account].

-Further, people will even process *grammatical* utterances, as a more frequent or plausible interpretation [@levyNoisychannel2008; @poppelsStructuresensitiveNoiseInference2016; @christiansonThematicRolesAssigned2001], even going so far as to process two interpretations that cannot both be consistent with the original sentence.
+Further, people will even process *grammatical* utterances, as a more frequent or plausible interpretation [@levyNoisychannel2008; @poppelsStructuresensitiveNoiseInference2016; @christian; @christiansonThematicRolesAssigned2001], even going so far as to process two interpretations that cannot both be consistent with the original sentence.
 For example, @christiansonThematicRolesAssigned2001 demonstrated that when people read the sentence *While the man hunted the deer ran into the woods*, people will answer in the affirmative for both *Did the man hunt the deer?* and *Did the dear run into the woods?*. @levyNoisychannel2008 argued that this phenonenon was explained by noisy-channel processing, since a single insertion results in plausible, grammatical constructions for both meanings (*While the man hunted it the deer ran into the woods* vs *While the man hunted the deer it ran into the woods*).

 In order to account for findings like these, @gibsonNoisy2013 developed a computational model that demonstrated how a system might take into account noise [see @levyNoisychannel2008 for a similar approach].
 Specifically, their model operationalizes noisy-channel processing as a Bayesian process where a listener estimates the probability that their perception matches the speaker's intended utterance.
 Specifically, this is operationlized as being proportional to the prior probability of the intended utterance multiplied by the probability of the intended utterance being corrupted to the perceived utterance (See Equation \ref{eq:gibsonnoisy}):